sodalabsab/scalingcloud/lab1/Readme.md

 .
 ├── Dockerfile          # Configuration for the Nginx container ├── README.md           # This documentation
-├── push-to-acr.sh      # Helper script for pushing to Azure (Used in Lab 3)
 ├── setup-massively.sh  # Content setup script (Linux/Mac)
 └── setup-massively.bat # Content setup script (Windows)
 ```